|Corridors of Freedom||Re-stitching our City to create a new future||1193 kB|

 - Convenient transit stops and stations.

-Developing Dedicated Transport Corridors Holds a Number of Advantages for Joburg:
+Developing Dedicated Development Corridors Holds a Number of Advantages for Joburg:

 - The City will focus productive land use and economic activities in areas where transport infrastructure – rail and road – are already present or being planned;

 - The demand for private motorised transport will be reduced and the average trip length will be shortened;